What Is Data Mining in Aviation SMS?

 These goals can be accomplished with several data mining methods:

-There are numerous other methods for data mining, but usually the above methods will be used.
-These methods will allow you to establish patterns, trends, and relations.
+There are numerous other methods for data mining, but usually the above methods will be used in most instances.
+These methods will allow you to establish patterns, trends, and hard-to-define relationships.

-Data mining in SMS programs is so important for several prime reasons:
+Data mining in aviation SMS implementations is incredibly important for several prime reasons:

-- Validate whether goals and objectives are being reached;
+- Validate whether safety goals and objectives are being reached;

 Data Mining Critical for Continuous Improvement

-In addition to being able to develop and evaluate goals and objectives, data mining is also how you assure the continuous improvement of the safety program.
+In addition to being able to develop and evaluate safety goals and objectives, data mining is also how you demonstrate the continuous improvement of the aviation SMS.
 Continuous improvement is the cycle of: